-What are the most common forms of dementia?
+What are the most common forms of Dementia?

-Dementia is progressive, which means the symptoms gradually get worse over time.
+Dementia is progressive, which means the Dementia symptoms gradually get worse over time.
 How quickly this happens varies greatly from person to person.
-As dementia progresses, the person may develop behaviours that seem unusual or out of character.
+As Dementia progresses, the person may develop behaviours that seem unusual or out of character.
 These behaviours may include asking the same question over and over, pacing, restlessness or agitation.
 They can be distressing or challenging for the person and those close to them.

 Day-to-day memory – difficulty recalling events that happened recently.